rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 using `Set` to indicate the immutable set, and `mutable.Set` to flag the use of the mutable variant.
 Actually, the fully qualified name is `scala.collection.mutable.Set`, so for this to work, one still needs an `import scala.collection.mutable`&mdash;that brings the package `mutable` into scope, just as you would bring a class into scope!
 This may be surprising, but you will see that Scala is designed around a principle of regularity, which means that it tries to apply the same principle to all things equally.
 A package is just a symbol as a class is a symbol, so if you can import a class, you should be able to import a package as well.
-Indeed, you can also import values.
+In fact, you can also import values, e.g. `import math.Pi` to use the symbol `Pi`.

 In the same spirit, Scala also tries to avoid arbitrary constraints for where you can write these things.
 Import statements can be written anywhere you like, at any nesting level.
 This is why I could write `import de.sciss.synth._` further down in the code, inside the `SynthGraph { ... }` block.
 It is intuitively clear that the imported symbols are now only visible within this particular block.
-Here the underscore `_` selects all symbols inside the package `synth`, this is a nice and short way of quickly getting hold of all the main types in ScalaCollider, the sound synthesis library used by
+Here the underscore `_` selects all symbols inside the package `synth`, this is a nice and short way of quickly getting hold of all the main types in [ScalaCollider](sciss.github.io/ScalaCollider/), the sound synthesis library used by
 SoundProcesses.
 Such "wildcard import" may have the disadvantage of bringing unwanted symbols into scope that could, for example, result in a name clash.
 That's the reason why I prefer here to place that import right where I will make use of it, but it would also have been possible to add it to the top of the file.
 Take a look at the line below, `import ugen._`.
 This could be called a recursive import, perhaps, because `ugen` is a sub-package inside `synth`, so I'm abbreviating `import de.sciss.synth.ugen._`